zonka-feedback/ios-sdk/README.md

 [Download Framework](https://zonkafeedback.com/hubfs/ZonkaFeedback.zip)

 Once downloaded, follow these steps:
-1.Drag ZonkaFeedback.framework into your project.
+* Drag ZonkaFeedback.framework into your project.
 Make sure "Copy items if needed" is selected and click Finish.
-2.In the target settings for your app, set the ZonkaFeedback.framework to “Embed & Sign”.
+* In the target settings for your app, set the ZonkaFeedback.framework to “Embed & Sign”.
 You'll find it in the “Frameworks, Libraries, and Embedded Content” section of the “General” tab.

 ### Setup[](#setup)